Olbrich Home Holiday Express

 Office Help

 Volunteers with clerical skills help staff as needed in our offices.
-Volunteers help fold, stuff, and label mailings, answer phones, and help with other important tasks that are required to keep our operations, events, and gardens running smoothly.
+Volunteers help fold, stuff, and label mailings, answer phones, compile membership renewal mailings, and help with other important tasks that are required to keep our operations, events, and gardens running smoothly.

 Seasonal Volunteers

-School children come to learn from Olbrich as a living plant museum.
 Volunteers partner with staff to provide a high-quality learning experience.
-Volunteers are trained in January and September, and work from a developed curriculum.
-The Explorer program is offered to school groups in April, May, October, and November.
+The Explorer program is offered to school groups in February, April, May, October, and November.
+Training is provided.

 Do you have an interest in sharing your love of gardens with others?
-Garden docents provide a pleasurable and enjoyable educational experience for visitors in Olbrich's Thai Garden, Rose Garden, and Herb Garden.
+Garden docents provide a pleasurable and enjoyable educational experience for visitors in Olbrich's Thai Garden and Herb Garden.
 Docents share the history of Olbrich Botanical Gardens, information about the design of the gardens, and basic plant information.
 In the Thai Garden, docents also share information about the Thai sala and cultural interpretations of the garden elements.
 An intensive docent training is provided in spring.
-Volunteers host visitors in the garden Thursday through Sunday, from June through October.
-Shifts are two to three hours.
+Volunteers host visitors in the garden Friday through Sunday, from June through October.
+Shifts are 10 a.m. - 1 p.m. and 1 p.m. to 4 p.m.

-Join the horticulture staff on Tuesdays, Wednesdays, or Thursdays for a weekly shift to pull weeds, mulch, prune, plant, deadhead…all the fun things that keeps the gardens growing and beautiful.
+Join the horticulture staff on Tuesdays, Wednesdays, or Thursdays for a weekly shift to pull weeds, mulch, prune, plant, deadhead - all the fun things that keeps the gardens growing and beautiful.
 Volunteers must be able to handle light physical activity, including bending, lifting, kneeling, and tolerate some weather fluctuations.
-Volunteers must commit to a weekly crew from 8 to 11 a.m. or 1 to 3 p.m. from April through October.
-A "spring only" crew that works from April through June is scheduled on Wednesday mornings.
+Volunteers must commit to a weekly crew from 8 to 11 a.m. from April through October.
+"Spring only" crew members work from April through June.

 Tour Guides

-Volunteer tour guides welcome groups and lead them on guided tours of the outdoor gardens.
+Volunteer tour guides welcome adult groups and lead them on guided tours of the outdoor gardens.
 Tours are usually one hour long and are usually scheduled on weekdays.
-Tour guides are first trained as garden docents, then get special tour guide training.
-They are expected to sign up for two to four tours each month from May through September.
+Tour guides also lead Guided Garden Strolls, informal 45-minute tours that are free to the public on Sundays from June - September.
+Training is provided.
+Tour guides are expected to sign up for at least two tours each month from May through September.

 Many hands make light work.
 About 200 Olbrich volunteers help make Olbrich's Plant Sale with the Pros in early May a success.
 Volunteers help with greenhouse work, pot plants, set-up and take-down the sale area, check-in fellow volunteers, greet shoppers, assist shoppers with plant selection, work in the plant holding area, confirm prices and cashier, and load cars and direct traffic.
 Shifts vary - there's a job for everyone!